How to Clean Outdoor Furniture Cushions

 • Step 2: Scrub – Mix a tablespoon of mild dish detergent with a quarter cup of borax or baking soda in a 5-gallon bucket of water.
 Spray the solution directly onto the furniture cushion or dip a soft-bristled laundry brush in it.
 Gently scrub the outdoor fabric with the brush.

-• Step 3: Alternate cleaning solution – If you aren’t a fan of chemicals, try a natural cleaning solution.
+• Step 3: Alternative cleaning solution – If you aren’t a fan of chemicals, try a natural cleaning solution.
 (Bonus: this is also better for the planet).
 Just mix a quarter cup of distilled vinegar into four cups of lukewarm water.
 Spray the solution onto the cushions generously and let it soak through for at least 15 minutes.
 Scrub the stained area with a soft bristle brush.

 • Step 4: Rinse with a garden hose – After scrubbing, use a garden hose to rinse the patio furniture cushions thoroughly using plenty of water.
 Use medium water pressure as high pressure can damage the outdoor fabric as well as the loft of the cushions.